-As the psychoactive component of the cannabis crop that causes the “high” associated with its consumption, THC has historically been the target of regulation by the government and other authorities:
+As the component of the cannabis crop that causes psychoactive effects associated with its consumption, THC has historically been the target of regulation by the government and other authorities:

 “THC or Tetrahydrocannabinol is the major psychoactive component and one of the 113 cannabinoids recognized in cannabis… Cannabis and, therefore, THC which is the major psychoactive component is legal in several states and used by several patients for medical and recreational purposes.
 However, FDA classifies cannabis under Schedule 1 and thus its use is forbidden in any products.”